 There the arrow snake shall make her nest and lay eggs

 And hatch, and gather them under her shadow;

 a.
 But the pelican and the porcupine shall possess it: Much of the earth will be so destroyed that in many places, only wild animals will be able to live.

 c.
 Also the night creature shall rest there: The Hebrew word for night creature is lilith, which is the feminine form of the word “night.”
-Old Jewish superstitions make Lilith a beautiful demon of the night, who seduced men and killed children.
-It is possible that Isaiah uses the term to describe the demonic habitation of Edom after God’s judgment.
+Old Jewish superstitions make Lilith a person who was a beautiful demon of the night, who seduced men and killed children.
+It is possible that Isaiah used the term to describe the demonic habitation of Edom after God’s judgment.

 3. (16-17) The surety of the judgments of the LORD.

 “Search from the book of the LORD, and read: